lakshya-singh/PoseCVAE/README First.md

 -------------------------------------------------------------------------------------------------------------------------------------------
 Setting up workable virtual environment:

-1) Create two seperate anaconda environments for AlphaPose and simple-HRNet to avoid any possible conflicts as they both have different dependencies.
+1) Create two seperate anaconda environments for AlphaPose and simple-HRNet to avoid any possible conflicts as they both have some common dependencies.
 Run [pip install -r requirements.txt] in your environment, in both the folders.

 2) Poseflow works in both of those environments.
 If there is some issue, run [pip install -r requirements.txt] inside PoseFlow.
 -------------------------------------------------------------------------------------------------------------------------------------------